Efficient Encoder-Free Fourier-based 3D Large Multimodal Model: Additional results

-To evaluate how different token selection and merging mechanisms affect both accuracy and token efficiency, we compare three strategies for reducing the number of 3D tokens: (i) farthest point sampling (FPS), (ii) a Q-Former-style cross-attention pooling module, and (iii) our proposed graph clustering–based selector.
+To evaluate how different token selection and merging mechanisms affect both accuracy and token efficiency, we compare three strategies for reducing the number of 3D tokens: (i) farthest point sampling (FPS), (ii) a Q-Former-style cross-attention pooling module, and (iii) our proposed graph based token merging.
 All variants share the same backbone and are trained \emph{from scratch} on the ScanQA training set, \emph{without} any pre-training.